-Domestic capital dredging backlog at March 31, 2022 was \$78.4 million lower than at December 31, 2021.
-During the three months ended March 31, 2022, the Company continued to earn revenue on deepening projects in Texas, Alabama, Florida, South Carolina, Massachusetts and New Hampshire and Maine, multiple coastal restoration projects in Louisiana, and a liquefied natural gas project in Louisiana.
-Government funded projects coming into the pipeline include the Norfolk Harbor deepening, Freeport Reaches, as well as additional phases of Mobile deepening and Corpus Christi.
-These deepenings continue the trend of ensuring all East Coast and Gulf of Mexico ports will be able to accommodate the deeper draft vessels currently used on several trade routes.
-In addition, multiple project phases for port deepenings in Norfolk and the Houston ship channel are expected to continue for the next several years.
+Domestic capital dredging backlog at June 30, 2022 decreased by \$152.7 million from December 31, 2021.
+In the three months ended June 30, 2022, the Company was awarded one domestic capital dredging project in New Jersey totaling \$7.0 million.
+During the six months ended June 30, 2022, the Company continued to earn revenue on deepening projects in Louisiana, Texas, Alabama, Florida, South Carolina, Virginia, Massachusetts, New Hampshire and Maine, multiple coastal restoration projects in Louisiana, and a liquefied natural gas project in Louisiana.
+Government funded projects coming into the pipeline include the Freeport Reaches, AOC deepening, Port of Houston, Corpus Christi and additional phases of Mobile deepening.
+These projects continue the trend of ensuring all East Coast and Gulf of Mexico ports will be able to accommodate the deeper draft vessels currently used on several trade routes.
+In addition to the government funded deepening projects, the Company also has a port deepening project in Texas.
 The nation's governors continue to show commitment to their respective ports through engagement and funding.
 Finally, Congress has also shown a commitment to ports and waterways, providing record annual budgets for the Corps for port deepening and channel maintenance.
 In addition to this port work, a greater amount of coastal restoration and rehabilitation projects are being funded in the Gulf Coast region as the states utilize available monies for ecosystem priorities, a portion of which is allocated to dredging.

-There was no foreign capital dredging backlog at March 31, 2022 and December 31, 2021 and there are no future foreign projects in the pipeline.
+There was no foreign capital dredging backlog at June 30, 2022 and December 31, 2021 and there are no future foreign projects in the pipeline.

-Coastal protection dredging backlog increased \$21.4 million from December 31, 2021.
-In the three months ended March 31, 2022, the Company was awarded three coastal protection projects totaling \$57.8 million in North Carolina and one costal protection project of \$37.2 million in New York.
-During the three months ended March 31, 2022, the Company continued to earn revenue on coastal protection projects in New Jersey, New York, North Carolina and Florida which were in backlog at December 31, 2021.
+Coastal protection dredging backlog at June 30, 2022 decreased \$22.1 million from December 31, 2021.
+In the six months ended June 30, 2022, the Company was awarded \$95.0 million of coastal protection projects, including three projects in North Carolina and one in New York.
+During the six months ended June 30, 2022, the Company continued to earn revenue on coastal protection projects in New

+Jersey, New York, North Carolina and Florida which were in backlog at December 31, 2021.
 Coastal protection and storm impacts continue to provide the major impetus for coastal project investment at federal and state levels.
 Strong hurricane and storm seasons have resulted in an increase in beach erosion and other damage which adds to the recurring nature of our business and the need for more frequent coastal protection and port maintenance projects.
-As a result of the extreme storm systems in prior years involving Hurricanes Harvey, Irma, and Maria, the U.S. Congress passed supplemental appropriations for disaster relief and recovery which includes \$17.4 billion for the Corps to fund projects that will reduce the risk of future damage from flood and storm events.
+As a result of the extreme storm systems in prior years involving Hurricanes Harvey, Irma, and Maria, Congress passed supplemental appropriations for disaster relief and recovery which includes \$17.4 billion for the Corps to fund projects that will reduce the risk of future damage from flood and storm events.
 The Corps is beginning to provide visibility on its plans for this money, and it is expected that approximately \$1.8 billion will be allocated to dredging-related work.
 Most of this work is anticipated to be coastal protection related, but some funding may be provided for channel maintenance.
-During 2019, an additional \$3.3 billion of supplemental appropriations was approved for disaster relief funding as a result of Hurricane Florence and Hurricane Michael.